Federal Government Requirements

 Technical Note: You report and pay the 50 percent tax on your federal income tax return for the calendar year in which the distribution shortfall occurs.
 You should complete and attach IRS Form 5329, "Additional Taxes on Qualified Plans (Including IRAs) and Other Tax-Favored Accounts."
 The tax can be waived if you can demonstrate that your failure to take adequate distributions was due to "reasonable error" and that steps have been taken to correct the insufficient distribution.
 You must file Form 5329 with your individual income tax return, and attach a letter of explanation.
 The IRS will review the information you provide and decide whether to grant your request for a waiver.

-Can you satisfy the RMD rules with the purchase of an annuity contract?
 Your purchase of an annuity contract with the funds in your IRA or retirement plan satisfies the RMD rules if all of the following are true:

 - Payments are made at least yearly